Machilipatnam

-Machilipatnam (/te/), also known as Masulipatnam and Bandar (/te/), is a city in Krishna district of the Indian state of Andhra Pradesh.
+Machilipatnam (/te/), also known as Masulipatnam, Masulipatam, or Bandar (/te/), is a city in Krishna district of the Indian state of Andhra Pradesh, located 60 km from Vijayawada.
 It is a municipal corporation and the administrative headquarters of Krishna district.
 It is also the mandal headquarters of Machilipatnam mandal in Machilipatnam revenue division of the district.
 The ancient port town served as the settlement of European traders from the 16th century, and it was a major trading port for the Portuguese, British, Dutch and French in the 17th century.

 Etymology

-During the 17th century, it was known by the names Masulipatnam, Masulipatam, Masula and Bandar (Bandar translates to 'port' in Persian language).
+During the 17th century, it was known by the names Masulipatnam, Masulipatam, Masula, and Bandar (bandar translates to 'port' in Persian).
 The port town in the ancient times was also referred with the name Maesolia.